Robert Heinrich Wagner

-Robert Heinrich Wagner, born as Robert Heinrich Backfisch (13 October 1895 - 14 August 1946) was a German Nazi Party official and politician who served as Gauleiter and Reichsstatthalter of Baden, and Chief of Civil Administration for Alsace during the German occupation of France in World War II.
+Robert Heinrich Wagner, born as Robert Heinrich Backfisch (13 October 1895 - 14 August 1946), was a German Nazi Party official and politician who served as Gauleiter and Reichsstatthalter of Baden, and Chief of Civil Administration for Alsace during the German occupation of France in World War II.
 Following the end of the Second World War, Wagner was extradited to France where he was tried, sentenced to death and executed by firing squad.

 Early life

 Robert Wagner was born in Lindach in the Grand Duchy of Baden in the German Empire.
 He was the second of five children of Peter Backfisch and Catherine Wagner, a farming family.
 After attending volksschule in Lindach, he enrolled in 1910 in a preparatory school in Heidelberg and later in a teacher normal school there.

+First World War

-At the outbreak of the First World War, Wagner abandoned his studies (which he never finished) and became a one-year volunteer in the Imperial German Army.
-He was assigned to the 110th (2nd Baden) Grenadier Regiment.
-After being wounded and hospitalized in July 1915, he attended Reserve Officer Candidate Training courses and was commissioned as a Leutnant in February 1916.
+At the outbreak of the First World War, Wagner broke off his teacher training and abandoned his studies (which he never finished) and became a one-year volunteer in the Imperial German Army.
+He was assigned to the 110th (2nd Baden) Grenadier Regiment "Emperor William I.".
+After being wounded and hospitalized in July 1915, he attended reserve officer candidate training courses and was commissioned as a Leutnant of the reserves in February 1916.
 Assigned as a platoon leader with the 110th Reserve Regiment from July 1916 through the end of the war, he was again wounded in a poison gas attack in June 1917.
-He took part in some of the most notorious battles on the Western Front, including operations in Flanders, the Battle of Verdun, the Battle of the Somme, the Battle of Loretto, and the Battle of Champagne.
-He was decorated for bravery with the Iron Cross, 1st and 2nd class and discharged in December 1918 after the war had ended.
+He fought on the western front, including operations in Flanders, the Battle of Loretto, the Battle of Verdun, the Battle of the Somme, and the Champagne campaign, experiencing some of the war's bloodiest battles.
+He was decorated for bravery with the Iron Cross, 2nd and 1st class (the latter in November 1917), and also received the Wound Badge in black and the Knight's Cross Second Class of the Order of the Zähringer Lion with Swords.

+Wagner was discharged in December 1918 after the war had ended, and remained without a completed vocational qualification for life.
+He later described the armistice as a "stab in the back" by the wavering home front and, from his later perspective, said that this experience strengthened his hatred of "November criminals", leftists, and deserters.

 In February 1919, Wagner joined the 2nd Baden Volunteer Battalion, with whom he participated in the suppression of revolutionary unrest in Mannheim and Karlsruhe.
 This unit was transferred to Reichswehr 113th Defense Regiment in March 1920.
 In January 1921, he was transferred to the 14th Infantry Regiment, based in Konstanz.
 Also at this time, he officially had his name changed to Wagner, taking the maiden name of his mother.
 The reason for the name change from his father's (Backfisch, which means "teenage girl" (literally "fried fish")) was probably to avoid teasing by his fellow officers.